 - Shared Learning: More than one person can use one account.
 All you have to do is scroll back in a course; it doesn’t force you to start from one specific point when you return to an in-progress course.

-- Customer Support: Skillshare has top-notch customer service.
+- Customer Support: Skillshare has top-notch customer service when it comes to online classes.
 If you encounter any issues with your subscription, they’ll help clean it up in record time.

 - Interactive Learning: It’s not just viewing videos; you get to interact with a lot of the material to get a hands-on understanding of the skill or topic.